PDC-support/hpc-intro-retired/_episodes/01-linux.md

   - "Why use it?"
 objectives:
   - "Learn the basics of Linux shell"
-  - "Prepare for work on Tegnér"
+  - "Prepare for work on Beskow and Tegner"
 ---

 # Linux shell tutorial

-## Course basics
+## Overview

 > This material is based on several excellent resources available online,